Health Literacy Universal Precautions Toolkit, 2nd Edition

 - Provide materials in languages your patients speak.
 Making easy-to-understand materials available to your non-English speaking patients can be helpful.
 Keep in mind that some patients with limited English proficiency may also have limited literacy in their native language; make sure you consider alternatives to written materials.
 Go to Tool 9: Address Language Differences.

 - Create new materials to fill gaps, and revise homegrown materials that need improvement.
 Sometimes you just can't find easy-to-understand instructions or information you want to share with your patients.
 Or you realize that the materials your office has created are not as easy to understand as you'd like.

 - Use guides.
-The Department of Health and Human Service's health literacy site has a number of guides to help you design or revise materials and Web sites so they are easy to understand.
+The Department of Health and Human Services has several guides to help you design or revise materials and Web sites so these are easy to understand.
+Check out Toolkit to Make Written Materials Clear and Effective, Health Literacy Online: A Guide for Simplifying the User Experience, Simply Put: A guide for creating easy-to-understand materials (PDF, 1.9 MB), and Everyday Words for Public Health Communication (PDF, 282 KB).
 The Harvard School of Public Health also has a set of short Guidelines for Creating, Assessing, and Rewriting Materials.

 - Streamline forms.
 Make sure forms ask only for information that you absolutely have to have, and ask for it only once.

 - Involve patients.
 Invite patients to contribute to the development of new materials.
 They're the experts on what information is important to them and what makes sense.

 - Consult on legal issues.
 When using a form for a legally binding purpose, consult a lawyer for legal advice.
 Having patients sign something they don't understand isn't legally binding, however.
 So, be sure to advocate for plain language.